Evidence Level

 What is the recommended dosage of Glycine?

-The clinically studied dose for Glycine is 3–5 g/day for sleep quality; metabolic/detox: 5–10 g/day; collagen support: 3–5 g/day alongside proline; generally recognized as safe at up to 1 g/kg body weight.
-Always follow product labeling and consult a healthcare provider for personalized dosing recommendations.
+The clinically studied dose is 3–5 g/day for sleep quality; metabolic/detox: 5–10 g/day; collagen support: 3–5 g/day alongside proline; generally recognized as safe at up to 1 g/kg body weight Always follow the product label and check with a healthcare provider for personal advice.